Sitecore/Sitecore-Migration-Game/README.md

 - Cypress 16.6.0
 - Sitecore Content Hub One (to drive the data for the application)
 - Sitecore CDP/Personalize (not required)
+- Azure Table Storage (either using the emulator or a live account)

 ## Development